News

 Kim Garth

 Following Norris’ stunning fifer in the afternoon fixture, Australian all-rounder Kim Garth’s 36/5 also entered the top five best bowling figures in WPL.
-But the 29-year-old’s five-wicket haul is the only instance of coming in a losing cause in the chart so far.
+But the 29-year-old’s five-wicket haul is only the second such instance in a losing cause so far.
 While defending 169 against the Warriorz in the WPL 2023, no other bowler from the Giants’ unit could put up an impactful show.

-Gardner, skipper Sneh Rana, and Tanuja Kanwar restricted the run-flow but could not manage a breakthrough.
-Though Garth’s consistent scalps took the match till the final over, Grace Harris’ unbeaten 59 off just 26 balls, backed by Kiran Navgire and Sophie Ecclestone’s contributions, helped UPW to secure the fourth-highest successful run chase in the league’s history.
+Ashleigh Gardner, skipper Sneh Rana, and Tanuja Kanwar restricted the run-flow but could not manage a breakthrough.
+Though Garth’s consistent scalps took the match till the final over, Grace Harris’ unbeaten 59 off 26 balls, backed by Kiran Navgire and Sophie Ecclestone’s contributions, helped UPW to secure one of the highest run chases in WPL history.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.